therobcox/InkSpot/README.md

 InkSpot-HighDef is made using high pixel rate (300 ppi).

-The Dynamic Wallpapers can be installed directly into the system backgrounds folder.
+The Dynamic Background can be installed directly into the system backgrounds folder.

 Then you can enable using the gnome Settings -> Backgrounds section of your distribution.